huaminghuangtw/Evergreen-Notes/Permanent-Notes/every-single-day-chop-wood-carry-waters.md

 [@leeBeWaterMy2020]

 > _“I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times” — Shannon Lee_ [^1] [^2]

+> _“Dreams are built on discipline; discipline is built on habits; habits are built on training.
+And training takes place in every single second and every situation of your life.” ― Will Smith, [Will](https://www.goodreads.com/work/quotes/91549698)_

 ---